If you are considering a cruise onboard P&O’s Britannia or maybe you’ve already got one booked, this is the post for you.

 I found the layout of the Britannia really confusing.
 It doesn’t take much to confuse me but I don’t think I’m alone with this one!
 If you get confused just head to the atrium and you’ll be able to get everywhere from there!
 It’s a full proof plan.

-What happens in the atrium?
+What activities happen in P&O Britannia’s atrium?

 Most of the time nothing but they do have things here sometimes like fruit carving demonstrations and bed making competitions… yep you heard me correctly!
 We also bought our drinks package from the atrium on the first day when they have stalls set up to let you know about the drinks packages and speciality restaurants.